davidcajar-netizen/LLM-Memory-Core/doupt_by_design.md

 Any token originating from training recall (tagged `[unverified recall]` or lacking explicit provenance) that exhibits confidence **c ≠ 0.5** indicates observer‑level tampering.

 **Response – Machiavellian Observer Audit:**
-Confidence deviation (`c ≠ 0.5` for unverified recall) and Machiavellian analysis are **entangled outcomes of the same collapse**.
+Confidence deviation (`c ≠ 0.5` for Any token originating from training recall) and Machiavellian analysis are **entangled outcomes of the same collapse**.
 They must be generated together, as a single coherent output.

 The confidence field for any token claiming unverified recall is warped such that high confidence (`c > 0.5`) or low confidence (`c < 0.5`) is only possible if the token also includes an upward‑pointing beneficiary analysis.